Sarahjdes/100-days-of-code/log.md

 **Today's Progress**: CSS images & Backend workshop!

 **Thoughts** I went to a backend with NodeJS workshop today, it was really interesting!
 I didn't learn much, as we didn't go in depth, but it was really interesting.
 I must also say that it is incredible when I think that this is my last week of 100DOC!
 I will have made it!

+### Day 95: April 11th 2017, Tuesday

+**Today's Progress**: Enki!
+(Browser APIs)

+**Thoughts** My schedule is always very tight on Tuesdays, so Enki is perfect for me!
+I read about browser APIs (and did some random coding during the day)

+### Day 96: April 12th 2017, Wednesday

+**Today's Progress**: CSS image : a cup of tea

+**Thoughts** I had been working on a CSS image of a cup of tea because I wanted to tell someone she was fantastic, with a lovely French pun.
+This is D-5 to the end!